The Art of Glass Dishes

 In addition to creating art with glass dishes, I love to display them in the house, too.
 The winter themed dishes in the photos above are decorative.
 I have a collection of dishes that we use to eat off of and more for display.
 The plate holder pictured above is one way I can display my collection.
 Some ideas on groupings are: Christmas/Winter; Presidents/Patriotic; Whimsical/Vintage; Fall/Thanksgiving; or state plates.

 Many of the plates I have collected have been purchased at garage sales.
 If this is something you enjoy, it's a great place to grab some bargains.
 Recently I nabbed a vintage plate showing the old Flagship Hotel in Galveston that was destroyed in Hurricane Ike.
 We stayed at that hotel the very first time we went to Galveston.
 The plates in this picture were procured for $2 total at a resale shop having a Christmas clearance sale.
 I love bargains like these!

 On the flip side of this, you may want to get rid of dishes you are no longer using.
 Find a resale store, donate them to charity, or use a freecycle service to make space for more!

 Replacement Dish Services

 The main dishes I have used for the past 40 years are a set of Noritake stone ware dishes that so far, I have not tired of.
 We have, occasionally broken some but I found this great replacement dish service and of course, they had my dishes.
 They are located in North Carolina and Replacements, Ltd. has earned a reputation for having what you need.
 Good Luck!

 Dishes can elicit memories from the past.
-For instance, I inherited a set of snack plates from my Aunt.
+For instance, I inherited a set of snack plates from my aunt.
 She used these snack plates on Sunday afternoons when we would visit.
-I couldn't wait until it was time to set the table and get them out.
+It was my job to take them from the cabinet and set the table.
+It was an honor to be trusted to do this job, even as a youngster.
+This was also one of the ways I learned how to properly set a table.
 When I use them now, I am transported back to those family visits.
-It was an honor to be the one who lifted them from the cabinets and placed them on the table.
-This was one way I learned how to properly set a table.